 And what if I have to make a choice between buying local and buying organic or eco-friendly?
 If there’s a locally-owned coffee shop that doesn’t serve organic coffee, and a large chain store down the street that does–which one should I visit?
 If it’s locally-owned, locally-roasted, fair trade, organic coffee served in compostable cups?
 Hooray!
 But seriously, not only is that a mouthful…you just don’t always find it.

-5 tips for supporting the local economy:
+5 responsible travel tips for supporting the local economy: